A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-5979: D-Link DIR-605L Buffer Overflow Vulnerability

-CVE-2026-5979 is a buffer overflow vulnerability in D-Link DIR-605L routers affecting the formVirtualServ function.
-Attackers can exploit this remotely to compromise devices.
-This article covers technical details, affected versions, impact assessment, and mitigation strategies.
+CVE-2026-5979 is a buffer overflow flaw in D-Link DIR-605L firmware that enables remote attackers to exploit the formVirtualServ function.
+This article covers technical details, affected versions, security impact, and mitigation.

 CVE-2026-5979 Overview